-“There is a lot of variability in heroin that is sold on the street,” Cunha says.
+“There is a lot of variability in heroin that is sold on the street,” Dr. Cunha says.
 “And fentanyl, an opioid between 30 to 50 times stronger than heroin, is also responsible for a lot of overdoses.
 When people buy heroin, it’s often laced with fentanyl.”

 The effects of opioids on your body

 When a person first takes an opioid, either by pill or injection, the drug spreads through the body, Cunha says.
-When it hits the brain, it increases the amount of a neurotransmitter called dopamine; this offers a feeling of pleasure and blocks the sensation of pain.
+When it hits the brain, it increases the amount of a neurotransmitter called dopamine.
+This offers a feeling of pleasure and blocks the sensation of pain.

 While this is happening, the brain causes certain bodily functions such as heart rate and breathing to slow down.
 During an overdose—when your body can't handle the amount of opioids you've taken—these functions slow to the point it becomes life-threatening.
 This affects a person in many different, often observable ways, including:

-- Breathing problems: While opiates in general cause breathing to become shallow and slow, during an overdose, Cunha says a person may cease breathing altogether.
-This can result in brain damage, a coma or death by respiratory failure.
+Breathing problems: While opiates in general cause breathing to become shallow and slow, during an overdose, Cunha says a person may cease breathing altogether.
+This can result in brain damage, a coma, or death by respiratory failure.
 When people die of an OD, it's because they become unable to breathe on their own.

-- Constricted pupils: “Those who are experiencing an opioid overdose also exhibit pinpoint pupils, where the pupils in their eyes appear to be unusually small under normal lighting,” Cunha says.
+Constricted pupils: “Those who are experiencing an opioid overdose also exhibit pinpoint pupils, where the pupils in their eyes appear to be unusually small under normal lighting,” Cunha says.

-- Unconsciousness: “Opiates slow the central nervous system and a person may become unresponsive or unconscious,” says Cunha.
+Unconsciousness: “Opiates slow the central nervous system and a person may become unresponsive or unconscious,” says Cunha.
 Along with breathing problems and pinpoint pupils, blacking out is part of the "opioid triad"—three telltale signs someone is overdosing.

-- Unfamiliar sounds while sleeping: It’s not unusual for opiate use to cause nausea, Cunha says, but if a person vomits while they are dozing, they may choke.
-If a sleeping person is making choking, snoring or gurgling (sometimes called a "death rattle") noises and isn't responsive when you try to wake them, they could be overdosing.
+Unfamiliar sounds while sleeping: It’s not unusual for opiate use to cause nausea, Cunha says, but if a person vomits while they are dozing, they may choke.
+If a sleeping person is making choking, snoring, or gurgling noises (sometimes called a "death rattle") and isn't responsive when you try to wake them, they could be overdosing.

-- Confusion and delirium: In some cases, an opioid overdose can lead to disorientation and cognitive impairment.
-Cunha says these symptoms can manifest as confusion, hallucinations or agitation.
+Confusion and delirium: In some cases, an opioid overdose can lead to disorientation and cognitive impairment.
+Cunha says these symptoms can manifest as confusion, hallucinations, or agitation.

 In the event of an overdose